 - Explanation of Income Drawdown (now known as Flexible Access Drawdown or FAD) and Annuity Route including the generic pros and cons of each route.

-- Outline of the pros and cons of annuity purchase and income drawdown with regard to the specifics of the client situation.
+- Outline the pros and cons of annuity purchase and income drawdown regarding the client's situation.

 Potential Further Costs Post Report

 - If you proceed with any of the recommendations, potential further costs will apply (typically a 1-2% initial charge and 0.5%- 0.75% annual charge (depending on the total size of all pensions) for a new pension or flexi access drawdown arrangement/new pension arrangement or 1-2% commission for an annuity.
 The drawdown/new pension charge is typically taken from your fund, whereas the annuity commission is not.
 To ensure that you are not doubly charged by Accudo, if you proceed with the drawdown route, new pension or annuity route, this £950 charge would be deducted from the further 2% charge.